ronitsriv/ToDoAppFX/README.md

 2) Have the MySQL driver for JDBC downloaded and copy-pasted in the path of src/lib.

-3) Make a database called 'newschema' using the code:
+3) Make a database called 'newschema' in the MySQL application using the code:

    create database newschema;